vishalrpatil56/vishalrpatil56/README.md

 - 👋 Hi, I’m @vishalrpatil56
 - 👀 I’m interested in Coding.
-And also enthusiastic in learning diffrent programming languages.
+And also enthusiastic in learning different programming languages.
 - 🌱 I’m currently learning Bsc (Computer Science).
 - 💞️ I’m looking to collaborate on some interesting projects.
 - 📫 How to reach me mail me in vishalrpatil.56@gmail.com or DM me on Instagram:vishalpatil.56